 Today I’m quitting something I’ve loved doing part-time since 1994, and basically full-time since 2008.
 I’m no longer answering email questions.

 In the last eight years, I’ve answered over 192,000 emails from 78,000 people.
 Most of them had giant life-sized questions that took me hours a day to answer.
-I’ll continue to reply to all, but just can’t answer questions anymore.
+I’ll continue to reply to emails, but just not questions.